Normal Lab Values

 55. A 62 year old woman complains of unsteadiness when walking.
 On examination she has pyramidal weakness of her left lower limb, and reduced pain and temperature sensation of her right leg and right side of her trunk up to the level of the umbilicus.
 Joint position sense is impaired at her left great toe but is normal elsewhere.
 She has a definite left extensor plantar response, and the right plantar response is equivocal.
 Where is the most likely site of the lesion?

-A. Left cervical cord E. Left lumbo-sacral plexus
+A. Left complete cervical cord

 B. Midline mid-thoracic cord

-C. Right mid-thoracic cord
+C. Right hemi-thoracic cord

-D. Left mid-thoracic cord
+D. Left hemi-thoracic cord

 56. A 70 year old lady who has been treated on Carbamazepine for epilepsy, she now presents with shortness of breath and light headedness.
 Blood results show MCV 70, Hb 8.5g/dl, WBC 2, Neutrophils 1 and Platelets 50.

-A. Aplastic anaemia E. Haemorrhagic anaemia
+A. Aplastic anaemia

 B. Hereditary spherocytosis